w4560000/PostSharp.Documentation/conceptual/Logging/log-custom-activities.md

 2. In a `using` statement, invoke the <xref:PostSharp.Patterns.Diagnostics.Custom.LogLevelSource.OpenActivity``1(``0@,PostSharp.Patterns.Diagnostics.OpenActivityOptions@)> method.
 Specify the activity description with the <xref:PostSharp.Patterns.Diagnostics.FormattedMessageBuilder.Formatted*> or <xref:PostSharp.Patterns.Diagnostics.SemanticMessageBuilder.Semantic*> method.

     > [!TIP]
     > We strongly advice to use the `var` keyword to receive the return value of <xref:PostSharp.Patterns.Diagnostics.Custom.LogLevelSource.OpenActivity``1(``0@,PostSharp.Patterns.Diagnostics.OpenActivityOptions@)> method because the return type of the method depends on the number and types of arguments sent to <xref:PostSharp.Patterns.Diagnostics.FormattedMessageBuilder.Formatted*> or <xref:PostSharp.Patterns.Diagnostics.SemanticMessageBuilder.Semantic*>.
-Alternatively, you can use a variable of type <xref:PostSharp.Patterns.Diagnostics.ILogMessage>, but this will cause boxing of the <xref:PostSharp.Patterns.Diagnostics.LogActivity`1> value type.
+Alternatively, you can use a variable of type <xref:PostSharp.Patterns.Diagnostics.Custom.Messages.IMessage>, but this will cause boxing of the <xref:PostSharp.Patterns.Diagnostics.LogActivity`1> value type.

 3. Wrap the code of the activity with a `try/catch` construct.